Policy CBB - Procurement: Awarding Contracts By Bidding

 Correction or clarification of bids

-The Board of Education or its designee may allow a vendor to correct an immaterial error in a bid, as provided in Policy CBA and may also request a vendor to clarify information contained in a bid, as provided in Policy CBA
+The Board of Education or its designee may allow a vendor to correct an immaterial error in a bid, as provided in Policy CBA and may also request a vendor to clarify information contained in a bid or provide additional information relating to responsibility, as provided in Policy CBA

 Cancellation before award